 Phase 2/3 DMVPN designs with multiple hub routers per tunnel could experience severe convergence issues – detecting failure of a hub router could take as long as three minutes.
 On the benefits side, this design does not require GRE keys (which is good news if your hub router is a Catalyst 6500) or multiple IPsec sessions between spoke routers.

 - One hub router per DMVPN subnet is the ideal design for Phase 2 DMVPN deployments ... unless you have Catalyst 6500 as your hub router, in which case you must use one DMVPN subnet due to lack of hardware GRE key support.
+That’s also the only design you can use with Phase 1 DMVPN.

 - One DMVPN subnet is probably the best design for Phase 3 DMVPN and it’s mandatory if you have partial spoke-to-hub NHRP connectivity.